 I was not one of those instant successes you hear about when I began studying clay at college.
 My instructors never hailed me as a promising student of ceramics or sculpture.
 In fact, many, including my instructors, laughed at my beginning efforts.

 I found that clay is nature’s cheapest and most abundant art supply.
-A malleable substance that can be molded into most any shape with the surface remaining smooth and unbroken.
+A malleable substance that can be molded into almost any shape with the surface remaining smooth and unbroken.
 Its best quality in my mind was its forgiving ways.

 With clay, nothing was permanent until it was baked in a kiln.
-Clay allowed me to create images in three-dimensions.
-I modeled pots, vases and figures, turning them around and around in front of me on a lazy Suzanne.
+Clay allowed me to create images in three dimensions.
+I modeled pots, vases, and figures, turning them around and around in front of me on a lazy Suzanne.
 From every point of view, my hands worked to get out what was hidden.
 I used only a few sculpturing knives, brushes, and sponges.
 However, when I got excited, I used both my hands.
 Sculpting and modeling clay become pure therapy when God sets our pace.